Leaky Gut Healing Tea

 - Marshmallow Root (Althaea officinalis)

 Known for its warming zing, ginger brings anti-inflammatory power to the table, supporting not just the gut but also the liver and respiratory system.
 Its gentle heat not only soothes cramping and nausea, but also encourages healthy digestion and circulation—making it a true multitasker in gut blends.
+Ginger is also valued for its ability to clear toxins and support immunity, giving your gut a clean slate to heal.

 These herbs work in harmony to deliver a blend that soothes, repairs, and restores balance to your digestive system, whether you’re dealing with everyday discomfort or mending a more irritated gut lining.